Minimalist MP3 music player with a retro style

 How much does Desktop MP3 cost?

 The macOS version is battle-tested and is available for a modest price through the Mac App Store.
-The cross-platform Electron version has more features, but is still in early access and is currently available for free.
+The cross-platform Electron version for Windows and Linux is still in early access and is currently available for free.

 What is unique about Desktop MP3's user interface?